La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### The simplest sentence

-Now, let's construct our first sentences in Lojban.

 The basic unit in Lojban is "sentence".
 Here are three simple examples:

 > **le prenu cu tavla mi**